Animal42069/AI_BetterPenetration/README.md

 # Features

 Maintains the length of the penis at all times, including penetraion.
-This is accomplised by finding an appropriate spot within the girl and placing the penis tip at that spot.
+This is accomplised by finding an appropriate spot within the girl and placing the penis tip at that spot.<br />
-This is done for vaginal, anal, and oral penetraion.
+This is done for vaginal, anal, and oral penetraion.<br />
-Maintain proper rotation of the penis, no more spinning shafts during certain positions.
+Maintain proper rotation of the penis, no more spinning shafts during certain positions.<br />
-Adjust the length of the penis, make it as short or long as you want.
+Adjust the length of the penis, make it as short or long as you want.<br />
 Can add softness to the penis.
-A soft penis will squish/shorten after penetration (similar to unmodded behavior, but not to the same extent).
+A soft penis will squish/shorten after penetration (similar to unmodded behavior, but not to the same extent) <br />
-Male uncensor requires a shaft bone and a head bone.
+Male uncensor requires a shaft bone and a head bone.<br />
-No special female uncensors are needed, but if you use Roy12's vagina uncensor it will utilize the dynamic bones if they are present.
+No special female uncensors are needed, but if you use Roy12's vagina uncensor it will utilize the dynamic bones if they are present.<br />
-Options to adjust properties of the dynamic bones.
+Options to adjust properties of the dynamic bones.<br />

 # Notes